Italy

 Self-disclosure

-Self-disclosure of tax law breaches are allowed by the payment of the higher taxes and reduced administrative penalties (computed on the floor of the applicable range of penalties, for the violations committed up until 31 August 2024).
+Self-disclosure of tax law breaches is allowed by the payment of the higher taxes and reduced administrative penalties (computed on the floor of the applicable range of penalties for the violations committed up until 31 August 2024).

 The starting of an audit does not prevent the possibility to amend tax returns or to carry out late tax payments.
 In any case, the possibility to apply the self-disclosure is prevented after the issuance of final notice of tax assessment (i.e. avviso di accertamento) or tax redetermination (i.e. avviso di irregolarità).